godotengine/godot-docs/community/contributing/updating_the_class_reference.rst

 4. Commit your changes and push them to your fork
 5. Make a pull request on the Godot repository

 .. warning:: Always use these XML files to edit the API reference.
-Do not edit the generated .rST files :ref:`in the online documentation <toc-class-ref>`, hosted in the `godot-docs <https://github.com/godotengine/godot-docs>`_ repository.
+Do not edit the generated .rst files :ref:`in the online documentation <toc-class-ref>`, hosted in the `godot-docs <https://github.com/godotengine/godot-docs>`_ repository.

 Get started with GitHub
 -----------------------